Shockwave Therapy Vancouver

 There are only a few clinics in downtown Vancouver that offer Extracorporeal Shockwave Therapy (ESWT) and Burrard Physiotherapy is one of them!

 Extracorporeal Shockwave Therapy (or Shockwave Therapy) was originally used in medicine in the 1980s.
-Initially the high focused energies were used to break up kidney stones and gall stones but has since been shown to be effective in the treatment of many chronic soft tissue ailments.
-It is a form of treatment technology that sends short duration, high pressure amplitude, pulses of sound energy into soft tissue.
+Initially, the high-focused energies were used to break up kidney stones and gall stones but have since been shown to be effective in the treatment of many chronic soft tissue ailments.
+It is a form of treatment technology that sends short-duration, high-pressure amplitude, pulses of sound energy into soft tissue.
 Now we offer shockwave therapy in Vancouver!

 Think of a hammer and chisel mechanism; but instead of breaking apart/chipping away when you pound on the chisel it sends bursts of sound energy into the treatment area.
 The result of this action causes change at the cellular level, but most notably it promotes blood flow and tissue healing processes.
 It also helps to decrease pain by dampening the response from our pain receptors.

-Results of double blind studies have shown extracorporeal shockwave therapy is successful in treating tennis elbow, chronic tendonopathies of the knee, rotator cuff, Achilles and hamstrings as well as plantar fasciitis.
+Results of double-blind studies have shown extracorporeal shockwave therapy is successful in treating tennis elbow, chronic tendinopathies of the knee, rotator cuff, Achilles and hamstrings as well as plantar fasciitis.

 What kind of injuries can be treated with Extracorporeal Shockwave Therapy?

 Shockwave therapy can be used to treat a variety of injuries.
-At Burrard Physiotherapy, ESWT is commonly used to treat heel spurs, plantar fasciopathy, rotator cuff tendonopathy, patellar tendonopathy, tennis elbow, and medial tibial stress syndrome.
+At Burrard Physiotherapy, ESWT is commonly used to treat heel spurs, plantar fasciopathy, rotator cuff tendinopathy, patellar tendinopathy, tennis elbow, and medial tibial stress syndrome.

 Is Extracorporeal Shockwave Therapy safe?